So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 The Jordan is the exception, where even a card excess supply can reach high values, driven by a big surge in demand.

-Jordan's Fleer rookie card has more than 50K copies in circulation, yet the card has continued to increase in value.
+Jordan’s Fleer rookie card has more than 50K copies in circulation, yet its value has continued to increase.

 4. Condition/Grade Of The Card